ml4ai/automates/documentation/reports/m1_architecture_report/equations.md

 ## 4. Equation Reading

-This document describes the design of the data acquisition, model training, and model deployment for equation detection, decoding, grounding and conversion to an executable representation.
+The AutoMATES team will implement a module for automatically reading equations found in scientific papers describing models of interest.
+This section details the data acquisition, model training, and model deployment for equation detection, decoding, grounding and conversion to an executable representation.

 ### Data acquisition